TasnimJamil22/lev2-assignment-7-postgreSQL/README.md

                      *Error Reducing:It reduces errors.
 By linking data in related tables, foreign keys allow for efficient and accurate management of data across your database.

-4.What is the difference between the VARCHAR and CHAR data types?
+# 4.What is the difference between the VARCHAR and CHAR data types?
+## Ans:
-The difference between the VARCHAR and CHAR data types:
+## The difference between the VARCHAR and CHAR data types:
                        In postgeSQL, there are some data types and character type is one of them.It has some different kinds.Such as:
                                                                                       1.VARCHAR
                                                                                       2.CHAR